Importing purchases via CSV

 3. On the form that appears, click the Choose File button and select your spreadsheet from your file system.

-4. Click the Upload File button.
-This will upload the file to Craftybase, but will not yet import the data - this will be done in the next step.
+5. Click the Upload File button.
+This will upload the file to Craftybase but will not import the data — this will be done in the next step.

-5. On your Mappings page, you'll need to confirm which Craftybase field is represented by each column in your spreadsheet if you have changed these from the example spreadsheet above.
-Once you are happy with all field mappings, click the Yes, Import File button at the bottom of the page.
+6. On your Mappings page, you'll need to confirm which Craftybase field is represented by each column in your spreadsheet if you have changed these from the example spreadsheet above.
+Once you are happy with all fields, click the Yes, Import File button at the bottom of the page.

-6. Your import will begin and you'll be taken back to the Imports page.
+7. Your import will begin, and you'll be taken back to the Imports page.
 You'll see your import status as Importing.
-Refresh the page to see the updated status - when complete it will show as Complete.
-You can also navigate away from this page during the import and you will be sent a Notification message when it is completed.
+Refresh the page to see the updated status — when complete, it will show as Complete.

 Did this answer your question?
 Thanks for the feedback There was a problem submitting your feedback.
 Please try again later.